 The Middle Ages is an interesting period in that it reflects the coexistence of different influences, both pagan and Christian.
-One of the manifestations of the persistence of pagan influences is the existence of bestiaries, which in themselves constitute historiographical if not at least cultural material.
+One of the manifestations of the persistence of pagan influences is the existence of bestiaries, which in themselves constitute a historiographical material.

 The bestiaries represented works listing the known beasts of the time, whether real (wolf, bear, deer etc.) or mythical (unicorn, dragon etc.).
 Their purpose, among others, was to establish the alleged characteristics of each of these animals.
 According to the Latin term, animals (anima meaning “air, breath, soul”, but here more exactly “animated beings”) are divided between men (homo) and beasts (bestia).

 We can thus see that there is an immediate etymological root between the words “soul” and “animal” due to the very fact that the first Latins and then the Romans were pagans for a long part of their history, their worship evolving during their annexations.
 Thus, we notice two important facts: a Hellenization of the Roman pantheon following the conquests of the Greek worlds and then a Christianization due to the baptism of Constantine in the 4th century AD.
 This subsequent Christianization of the Roman Empire also had the opposite effect, namely a certain paganization of the Christian religion, of which the bestiary is one of the most obvious examples.
 Many religious books are indeed rich in illustrations of animals that testify to the influence of pagan cults.